umitunal1/charp-simple-image-filters/README.md

-# WPF Simple Image Processor
+# CSharp Simple Image Filters
 This is a project that applying some filters on image.
 There are 3 filters: Red Filter, Gray Filter, and Average Filter

 ### Red Filter